petartotev/PT_Demo_ML.NETests/README.md

 This repository contains a solution with a number of .NET Core projects that experiment with the ML.NET Library.

+*This is an educational project.
+That's why there are a lot of comments with explanations on what different sections of code do - just for me to understand the steps of machine learning better.*

 ![Horse Object Detected](Resources/Screenshots/PT_Demo_ML.NETests_cover.jpg)

 ## Technologies